versionone/api-docs-staging/src/markdown-pages/webhookSubscription/index.md

 }
 ```

-When the webhook is fired we might want details about the Story whose Status changed.
+When the webhook is fired, we might want details about the Story whose Status changed.
 We have you covered.
-You can use the `select` field to pick which Attributes will be included about the Story in addition to the Asset's Oid.
-For example if you want to know the Name and the Name of each of Owner of the Story if would look like:
+You can use the `select` field to pick which of the Story's Attributes will be included in addition to the Asset's Oid.
+For example, if you want to know the Name of the Story and the Name of each of Owner of the Story if would look like:

 ```json
 {